velzie/minecraft.sh/docs.md

 # List of methods and hooks
 auto-generated from comments by ./docsgen.sh
 ## pkt_hook_login()
-called after login and the state switches to "play" it is NOT safe to send packets until this function is called
+called after login and the state switches to "play"<br/> it is NOT safe to send packets until this function is called
 ### arguments
 `(username:string)`

 ## pkt_hook_entity_move()
-called whenever an entity in render distance moves
+called whenever an entity in render distance moves<br/>
 ### arguments
 `(eid)`

 ## pkt_hook_chat()
-called whenever a chat message is sent
+called whenever a chat message is sent<br/>
 ### arguments
 `(uuid, message: hex string, timestamp: hex long, metadata: json string as hex)`

 ## pkt_hook_combat_death()
-called when the player dies in any way unless you have a reason not to, you should call pkt_respawn inside the hook
+called when the player dies in any way<br/> unless you have a reason not to, you should call pkt_respawn inside the hook
 ### arguments
 `(reason: json string as hex)`

 ## pkt_hook_set_health()
-called whenever the player's health changes
+called whenever the player's health changes<br/>
 ### arguments
 `(health: decimal string, food: int, saturation: decimal string)`
 ### example